MichaelDNicholson/accumulate_nmutations/README.md

 ### Reproduce figures
 Code needed to reproduce manuscript images will need paths edited and parameters edited as required (e.g. setting birth/death/mutation rates as needed for a given figure):
 * Figure 1c (cell numbers over time).
-Data generation and plotting: the code/multitype_bp_draw.py below should be run in terminal with working directory as accumulate_nmutations.
-Script multitype_bp_draw.py uses precalculated data in /results/simout.
+Both data generated and plotted using code/multitype_bp_draw.py .
+Data stored in /results/ simout_cellcount_over_time .
 Editing the script and setting redoSims='T' will result in simulation data being recreated.
 * Figure 2 (comparison of Mittag-Leffler distribution with simulations for cell numbers).
+Simulation data genered using multitype branching process stopped at fixed times, similar to code/multitype_bdprocess_ncell_typek_timet.py.
+Mittag-Leffler distribution data generated using Mathematica.
+Data stored in results/MLfigure_data and can be interactively plotting using plotMLFigure.py.
 * Figure 3 (comparison of logistic distribution with simulations for arrival times).
 Data generated using code/4type_simulations_arrivaltimes.py.
 Data stored in results/simout_arrivaltimes.
-Figure generated using simulation data as input in code/functionsPlotHittingTimes.R.
+Figure generated using simulation data as input in code/plotArrivalTimes.R
 * Figure 4 (fluctuation assay application).
 Data generated using code/multitype_bdprocess_ncell_typek_timet.py.
 Data stored in results/simout_fluctuation_assay.
 Figure generated using simulation data as input in code/fluctuationAssayInferenceOnSims.R.
+* Figure S2 (further comparison of logistic distribution with simulations for arrival times).
+Data generated using code/4type_simulations_arrivaltimes.py.
+Data stored in results/simout_arrivaltimes.
+Figure generated using simulation data as input in code/plotArrivalTimes.R